 Pilot Project Test Automation - Proof of Concept

 The pilot project phase includes several activities: the preparation, the implementation and the evaluation of the pilot.

 Preparation of the pilot project

-During the preparation, the analysis of the current status takes place.
+During the preparation, the analysis of the ACTUAL status takes place.
 For this purpose, the process descriptions, tools used and existing dependencies are recorded by analyzing the associated documentation.
 Furthermore, interviews are typically also conducted with all participants in order to record the lived processes and the comparison to the documentation.
 The difference is sometimes serious.
-During this analysis, priority is given to identifying potential for improvement by reducing activities that were previously performed manually.
+During this analysis, priority is given to identifying potential for improvement based on the reduction of activities that were previously performed manually.
 Corresponding activities to raise this potential (e.g. use of tools, need for modeling, test coverage or traceability) are also analyzed.
 This results in a catalog of criteria that a test automation solution should fulfill as best as possible.

-The next step is the market analysis of the available concepts, the associated tools, and the corresponding dependencies based on the previously identified criteria catalog.
-All available solutions are analyzed and evaluated and then compared.
+The next step is the market analysis of the available concepts, the associated tools, and the corresponding dependencies based on the previously identified catalog of criteria.
+In this process, all available solutions are analyzed and evaluated and subsequently compared.
 Depending on the time and financial possibilities, the pilot phase is then carried out with the best x solutions.
 Since there are most likely some offers that obviously do not fit the needs of the company, the implementation with all solutions is nonsensical.
-Similarly, we do not recommend running the pilot with only one (the top ranked) tool, as this narrows the view of pros and cons quite a bit.
+Similarly, we do not recommend conducting the pilot with only one (the top ranked) tool, as this narrows down the view of the pros and cons.
 We recommend performing the pilot with the 3 best-placed tools.

 Implementation of the test automation pilot project